r-pufky/docs/source/operating-systems/windows/10/scheduled-tasks-inconsistencies.rst

           Enabled
   :no_section:

+.. _scheduled-tasks-event-trigger:

 Manually Adding Event Triggered Scheduled Task
 **********************************************
 Setup triggered events to refresh GPG agent on screen unlocks.

-See :ref:`powershell-create-event` for a powershell script that does this for you.
+See :ref:`scheduled-tasks-powershell-create-event` for a powershell script that does this for you.

 .. wtschedule:: manually add general section schedule
   :key:   action --> create task --> general